If you work with business continuity (BC), disaster recovery (DR), or high availability (HA), you’re bound to run across the following terms:

 There’s an inverse relationship between what it costs to implement a BC/DR/HA solution and what it costs to run that same solution in an emergency.

-So choose your RTO carefully and understand that it is intimately tied to the tolerance your company has for restoring service after an outage.
+So choose your RTO carefully and understand that it is intimately tied to the tolerance your company or client has for restoring service after an outage.

 Recovery Time Actual (RTA) is the actual amount of time it takes to activate your BC/DR/HA solution in an emergency.